A Map to Creating Your Own Interactive Lead Nurturing Strategy

 You need to provide relevant content offers by examining your present content strategy.
 There is a general consensus among marketers on these content forms based on the stage of the prospect in the sales funnel:

-Awareness Stage – In this stage, talk about the problems that your company tries to solve via educational blog posts, white papers, e-books and quizzes.
-Let’s take the example of Kissmetrics’ content for awareness stage.
+Awareness Stage – In this stage, talk about the problems that your company tries to solve via educational blog posts, white papers, e-books, and quizzes.
+Let’s take the example of Kissmetrics’ content for the awareness stage.
 They publish blogs related to their product, like this one, explaining why traffic on the website should always be given priority over conversions.

 Evaluation– Now that you’ve talked about the problem, show how your company solves the problem via checklists and kits, tip sheets, and/or educational webinars.
 Continuing with the example we gave before, Kissmetrics knows how to create content for the evaluation stage just right.
-They regularly attract leads with demos, webinars explaining why and how to use the product.
+They regularly attract leads with demos, and webinars explaining why and how to use the product.
 Occasionally, they create blogs and videos around their new tools and products.

 Purchase – In this final stage, differentiate yourself from the competition and show why your company provides the best solution to the problem via testimonials, free consultations, industry case studies, data-driven calculators and recommendations and free trials.
 Social proof is no joke and Kissmetrics understands that.
 They are stacked with case studies and testimonials (and not just on their own website) to encourage leads to buy the product.
 What a wholesome content strategy!